shihankanungo/shihankanungo.github.io/india-trip.md

 <center><img src="images/sk-apr-2025.jpg" alt="Alt Text" width="200"></center>

 Inside?
 An offer of admission, a fancy certificate that screams "frame me", and, of course, some confetti (because MIT knows how to party).
-Also included: a sticker, which, in a move of great decisiveness, was instantly slapped onto the Chromebook.
-No hesitation there.
-Pure instinct.
+Also included: a sticker, which, in a move of great decisiveness, was instantly slapped onto the Chromebook---no hesitation there, pure instinct.
 There was also a poster, presumably to remind us all that MIT is, in fact, MIT.

 Shihan is back in ISL _grind mode_.
 Four hours today.
 The boy is locked in.
 But, alas, he is starved of celestial encouragement---he misses your stars. :(